Third Law Of Thermodynamics

 The third law of thermodynamics states that absolute zero can not be achieved in a finite number of stages.
 The third law of thermodynamics can also be defined as that when reaching absolute zero, 0 degrees Kelvin, any process of a physical system stops and when reaching absolute zero the entropy reaches a minimum and constant value.

 Nernst's theorem states that the entropy of a perfect crystal of any element at the absolute zero temperature is zero.
 However, this observation does not take into account that the real crystals have to be formed at temperatures above zero.
 Consequently, they will have defects that will not be eliminated when cooled down to absolute zero.
-As they are not perfect crystals, the information necessary to describe the existing defects will increase the entropy of the crystal.
+As they are not perfect crystals, the information needed to describe the existing defects will increase the entropy of the crystal.

 Theorems and statements of the third law of thermodynamics

-Nernst's Terorema: A chemical reaction between pure crystalline phases that occurs at absolute zero does not produce any change in entropy.
+Nernst Terorema: A chemical reaction between pure crystalline phases that occurs at absolute zero does not produce any change in entropy.

-Nernst-Simon Statement: The entropy change that results from any reversible isothermal transformation of a system tends to zero as the temperature approaches zero.
+Nernst-Simon statement: The entropy change that results from any reversible isothermal transformation of a system tends to zero as the temperature approaches zero.